adjust/unity_sdk/README.md

 ![][android_sdk_location_new]

-Since now you have possibility to access separate parts of the Google Play Services library and not just the whole library like before, you can add just the part of the Google Play Services library which adjust SDK needs - the basement part.
-Add the `play-services-basement-x.y.z.aar` file to your `Assets/Plugins/Android` folder and Google Play Services needed by the adjust SDK should be successfully integrated.
+Since now you have possibility to access separate parts of the Google Play Services library and not just the whole library like before, you can add just the part of the Google Play Services library which Adjust SDK needs - the basement part.
+Add the `play-services-basement-x.y.z.aar` file to your `Assets/Plugins/Android` folder and Google Play Services needed by the Adjust SDK should be successfully integrated.

 ### <a id="post-build-process">Post build process

-To facilitate the build process, post build process will be performed by the adjust unity package in order to enable the adjust SDK to work properly.
+To facilitate the build process, post build process will be performed by the Adjust unity package in order to enable the Adjust SDK to work properly.
 There is a difference in how this process is performed in `Unity 4` and `Unity 5`.

-If you are using the adjust unity package for `Unity 4`, this process is going to be performed by executing post build Python scripts:
+If you are using the Adjust unity package for `Unity 4`, this process is going to be performed by executing post build Python scripts:

 - The iOS Python build script is located at `Assets/Editor/PostprocessBuildPlayer_AdjustPostBuildiOS.py`.
 - The Android Python build script is located at `Assets/Editor/PostprocessBuildPlayer_AdjustPostBuildAndroid.py`.

 The script runs after each build and is called by the file `Assets/Editor/AdjustEditor.cs`.
 They require at least `Python 2.7` installed to work.
 It's possible to disable post processing by clicking on the menu `Assets → Adjust → Change post processing status`.
 Press the same button to re-enable it.

-If you are using the adjust unity package for `Unity 5`, this process is going to be performed by `OnPostprocessBuild` method in `AdjustEditor.cs`.
+If you are using the Adjust unity package for `Unity 5`, this process is going to be performed by `OnPostprocessBuild` method in `AdjustEditor.cs`.
 In order for iOS post build process to be executed properly, your `Unity 5` should have `iOS build support` installed.

 After running in `Unity 4`, the script writes the log file `AdjustPostBuildAndroidLog.txt` at the root of the Unity project with log messages of the script run.
 In `Unity 5`, all log messages are written to the Unity IDE console output window.